mazh-jarvis/Java-Applications/README.md

 ## Delete
 ### Description
-Delete a list of tweets selected by id

-Output deleted tweet id and print deleted tweet object.
+Delete a list of tweets selected by id.
+Output a list of deleted tweet id's.
 ### Usage
 `TwitterCLI delete <tweet_ids>`